CTA

 ansible -m debug -a "var=hostvars['hostname']" localhost

 Ansible facts can be thought of as a way for Ansible to get information about a host and store it in variables for easy access.
-This information stored in predefined variables is available to use in the playbook.
+This information, which is stored in predefined variables, is available for use in the playbook.
 To generate facts, Ansible runs the set-up module.

 25. When should you test playbooks and roles?

-In Ansible, tests can be added either in new playbooks or to existing playbooks.
+In Ansible, tests can be added to both new and existing playbooks.
 Therefore, most testing jobs offer clean hosting each time we use them.
-By using this testing methodology, we need to make very minute or zero code changes.
+Using this testing methodology, we only need to make very minimal or zero code changes.

 26. Discuss the method to create an empty file with Ansible